Facebook pixel Externships | Pepperdine Caruso School of Law Skip to main content

 Testimonials

 Externships provide you the opportunity to engage your interest in a professional setting (aka the real world), more importantly, they allow you to establish a professional rapport amongst those whom you seek to emulate.
 Professional rapport is what made the difference for me.
-After completing an externship at the DFEH, the experience gained, but more so, the established professional rapport, became the single most important factor, in what lead to being considered and subsequently hired as a mediator at the EEOC, Washington D.C. field office.
+After completing an externship at the DFEH, the experience gained, but more so, the established professional rapport, became the single most important factor in what led to being considered and subsequently hired as a mediator at the EEOC, Washington D.C. field office.

 MDR '17